bimobject/api-documentation/03-embed-api/3d-preview/README.md

 This endpoint is meant to assist administrators and developers to find products where the Manufacturer has specified a GTIN.
 It is not recommended to use this endpoint for any automatic mapping because the names can be changed at any time.

 > [!NOTE]
-> The product list is cached and changes can take up to 24 hours to show up.
+> The product list is cached by the API, so it can take some time before changes show up.

 > [!NOTE]
 > The endpoint will only return public products.
 Archived products will not be included in the results.